u-siri-ous/various-acsai/ai/04 - Search problems, informed search and heuristics.md

-# AI – Heuristic and informed search – 04

 ## Heuristic $\rightarrow$ h(n)

 A heuristic is a function h(n) is a guess to produce a feasible solution in a reasonable time span